(855) 575-6376

 Do Doctors Recommend Talc Pleurodesis?

 If you are at risk of pleural effusion or pneumothorax, your doctor may recommend talc pleurodesis.
 This procedure removes the pleural space by binding the lung to the chest wall.
 Eliminating this space can effectively prevent recurrent pleural effusion and related health issues.
+Studies on talc dosages utilized in pleurodesis procedures indicate no significant difference in patient outcomes or respiratory complications based on the amount of talc used, highlighting the importance of considering both effectiveness and safety in treatment.
+Mechanical pleurodesis is often performed under general anesthesia, unlike medical pleurodesis which can be done under local anesthesia.

-How Is a Talc Pleurodesis Procedure Done?
+How Is a Talc Pleurodesis Procedure Performed Under General Anesthesia?

 If you elect to undergo talc pleurodesis, your doctor will first drain any fluid that is currently in your pleural space.
 You will need a chest X-ray to confirm that your lung has fully re-expanded.
 On the day of your procedure, expect the following steps: